-32 Levels of access and supervision must be appropriate for different sections of the school community and systems should be in place to adapt the access level according to staff / students' specific areas of study or needs.
-The internet filtering system will be managed by the ICT support staff in discussion with the senior management team.
+31 Levels of access and supervision must be appropriate for different sections of the school community and systems should be in place to adapt the access level according to staff / students' specific areas of study or needs.
+The internet filtering system will be managed by the IT Support staff in discussion with the DSL and senior management team.